 Empathy In Leadership: The Good and the Bad

-We have seen a slew of policies that aim at improving their working conditions, but some of the most important ways to improve employee satisfaction involve soft managerial skills.
+The most important ways to improve employee satisfaction involve soft managerial skills.
 Empathy is one such skill.
-Empathy helps managers understand the various challenges that people in their team face and provide tangible, people-focused solutions.
+Empathy helps managers understand the various challenges that people on their team face and provide tangible, people-focused solutions.